The BBC has suggested that up to 170,000 people who have had hernia mesh implants in England in the past six years could face complications.

 “The British Hernia Centre bases its opinion on our experience of many tens of thousands of cases over three decades and not a single case suffering these complications.”

-Pryers has extensive experience acting on behalf of victims of medical negligence.
-If you have concerns over how your surgery was handled, please contact one of our friendly team members today on 01904 556 600 or via this page.
+Pryers has extensive experience acting on behalf of victims of medical negligence and defective implants.
+If you have concerns over how your surgery was handled, please contact one of our friendly team members today on 1904556600 or you can email us.